 Richmond weighs a review of questionable prison sentences

-In 2016, David Annarelli was living in Floyd County – raising his kids who lived nearby with their mom, running a small business and recording his own music.
+In 2016, David Annarelli was living in Floyd County with his wife and son, playing bass guitar in a band and running a small glass-blowing business.
 He had no criminal record – no history of violence, but he had suffered a serious head injury, which medical experts say could have triggered a mental breakdown.

-“My mother had come down from Philadelphia to visit," he recalls.
-"Sometime in the afternoon I started acting erratically.
+“My mother had come down from Philadelphia to visit, and sometime in the afternoon I started acting erratically.
 It got so bad that night that I essentially was accusing the dogs of trying to sabotage me -- just saying crazy things.
 I destroyed the kitchen.
 No one in my family had ever seen me behave that way.”

-So they did what lots of people do in this situation.
-They called the cops, but before officers arrived Annarelli calmed down and went to bed.
-His relatives phoned the sheriff to say the emergency was over, and they were going home, but shortly after nine police showed up.
+When he got into a fight with his wife and 16-year-old, they called the cops, but ten minutes later they called back to say they were leaving, that Annarelli had calmed down and would be home alone.
+A short time later the police arrived.

-“The dispatch told them not to knock and announce but, instead, to go around to the back of the house in a fenced yard.
-Again, this is the dark of night in the middle of nowhere.
+“The dispatch told them not to knock and announce and, instead, to go around to the back of the house in a fenced yard," he says.
+"This is the dark of night in the middle of nowhere.
 There’s no lights on in the house, no lights on outside on the property.”

 Annarelli says he remembers little about that night, and there was no recording from officers’ body cameras.

-“The only video that I’m aware of is from the back seat of a police car where you can see that I’m obviously having a mental health crisis.”
+“The only video that I’m aware of is from the back seat of a police car where you can see that I’m obviously in a mental health crisis.”

-Police claimed they entered the house and announced themselves.
-From the second floor they said Annarelli demanded to see ID, told them to leave, grabbed his shotgun and pursued them onto the back porch.
-They retreated to the yard.
+Police claimed the back door was open, so they called inside, explaining they were with the sheriff’s office – investigating a domestic assault.
+They recalled him shouting down from the second floor, telling them to get out of his house, demanding to see ID, warning that he had a shot gun and threatening to use it.
+He came down, pointed his weapon at them, and they retreated to the yard.

 “They’re shining flashlights in my face.
-It’s dark out.
 The yelling match escalated.
 At this point they are calling for backup.”

-And soon after, backup arrived – an officer kicking open the front door and, according to Annarelli – opening fire.
+Soon after, backup arrived – an officer kicking open the front door.
+Shots were fired and the officer – who was wearing a bullet-proof vest – was hit by several pellets suffering what the prosecutor called relatively minor injuries.
+Annarelli was arrested.

-In court he admitted to shooting back.
-The officer suffered a minor wound, and Annarelli was arrested.

 At trial he could have pled not guilty by reason of insanity, but that’s a difficult case to make and can lead to an indefinite stay in a facility for the criminally insane.